-The book deals with the story of an escape of Harrer, and his friend from the British internment camp in India.
+The book deals with the story of an escapade of the author and his friend from the British internment camp in India.
 They traveled across Tibet and reached the capital Lhasa, and lived there for the next seven years.
 The book provides a detailed description of the contemporary life and culture of Tibetan.

 In 1954, the book became a bestseller and about three million copies were sold in the US.
 Two films based on the book were made in 1956 and 1997.
 Besides the album of David Bowie named “Earthling” contains a song, titled “Seven Years in Tibet”.